pojome/activity-log/README.md

 <strong>Contributions:</strong><br />

-Would you like to like to cotribute to Activity Log?
+Would you like to like to contribute to Activity Log?
 You are more than welcome to submit your pull requests on the [GitHub repo](https://github.com/KingYes/wordpress-aryo-activity-log).
 Also, if you have any notes about the code, please open a ticket on ths issue tracker.

 ## Installation ##